mnr/writing-wip/dimensions_living_book/gretalastchapter.md

 "Because you signed an NDA?"
 I play the four of spades for six points.

 "No," Greta laughs.
 "Because these spoken words don't have what it takes to describe it.
-What happens after you die is so much more complex and wonderful than you can understand.
+What happens after you die is so much more complex and wonderful than we can understand.
 Explaining it is kind of like talking to chickens, right?
-You'll be happier if you don't try to puzzle it out."
+We'll be happier if we don't try to puzzle it out."

 The round ends with Greta at twenty-eight, I have twenty-three.
 I pause, take a drink of water.
 What do you ask a ghost, or whatever it is I am talking to?
 How to get rich?
 How to be all-powerful?
 Where did I misplace my keys?

-"Do you see Gene?"
+"Will you see Gene?"

-"I will.
+"I hope so.
 He's my soul mate. *Always* has been, *always* will be.
 I'm told Heaven will be different than here.
 No marriage, but life like angels.
 I'm looking forward to it."

 I deal, we put cards in the crib.
 Greta plays the eight of clubs.
 I play a seven for two points.
 Greta plays another seven for an additional two points.
 Greta 30, Mark 25.